The Ryan White HIV/AIDS Program: The Basics

 |Part F||$34.4 (AETCs)/$13.4 (Dental)/$25 (SPRNS)||Includes the following components:

 |Ending the HIV Epidemic Initiative||$125||Dedicated funding to support the “Ending the HIV Epidemic (EHE)” initiative which aims to reduce HIV infections by 90% in ten years.
 Ryan White plays a key role in delivering care to people with HIV in the initiative and seen as the agency lead for the initiative’s “care pillar.”|

 Ryan White HIV/AIDS Program and Care Outcomes

-While many clients have gained coverage under the ACA, Ryan White continues to play a critical role as a safety net provider for those who remain uninsured and filling gaps for clients with traditional insurance, including assisting with insurance affordability.
-Importantly, Ryan White support appears to make a significant difference in achieving sustained viral suppression.
-Viral suppression affords optimal health outcomes at the individual level and, because when an individual is virally suppressed they cannot transmit HIV, significant public health benefit.14 Overall, those with Ryan White support were significantly more likely to have sustained viral suppression compared to those without (68% v.
-58%) and this pattern was observed across all coverage types (see Figure 2).15
+While many clients have gained coverage under the ACA, Ryan White continues to play a critical role as a safety net provider for those who remain uninsured or underinsured, helping to fill the gaps for clients with insurance, including assisting with insurance affordability and access to support services.
+Importantly, Ryan White clients are significantly more likely to have sustained viral suppression compared to those without (68% v.
+58%) and this pattern was observed across all coverage types (see Figure 3).
+Viral suppression affords optimal health outcomes at the individual level and, because when an individual is virally suppressed they cannot transmit HIV, significant public health benefit.

 First enacted as an emergency measure, the Ryan White program has grown to become a central component of HIV care in the U.S., playing a critical role in the lives of many low and moderate-income people with HIV.
 Looking ahead, there are several key issues facing the program that will be important to monitor, including: